manoa-fixed/manoa-fixed.github.io/milestones.md

 <img src="statusbug.PNG">

+The fix?
+It was something very simple that we looked over.
+We were simply subscribing to the wrong publication.
+We needed to subscribe to "ReportsAdmin", not what we had which was just "Reports."

+Also we have cleaned up other aspects of our site.
+We also got the Search feature working (it filters by tagging).

+We are proud to say that we have completed this project!

 Some things I have learned during this milestone :
 1. Use `meteor reset` to reset the Meteor database locally.
 Is there an equivalent to reset the database on Galaxy?
   ANSWER: Professor Johnson provided instructions to do this here: http://courses.ics.hawaii.edu/ics314f19/morea/meteor-2/reading-meteor-refresh-database.html

+  Links to Galaxy and MongoDB:

     [galaxy](https://galaxy.meteor.com/ics314f19)
     [mongodb atlas](https://cloud.mongodb.com/v2/5dd32b1ba6f239c7a3dca386?csrfTime=1576480008083&csrfToken=fc3c45eb706b1df7cdb1f0c3516a8c229745881d&currentOrgId=5dd32b1af2a30bcce8c0dab4&email=rnicolai%40hawaii.edu&needsMfa=false&uId=5dd32b16553855184bda795f#clusters)

+2. Always clear the Galaxy database when changing the schema.
+This is because old fields may not connect to new fields, causing problems.